 The best advice here is to make sure those duties don’t overlap and repeat one another.
 If you’ve covered financial assistance and life skills in one job, for instance, it’s better to focus on personal care and medication in another.
 This will provide a more well-rounded view of your experience and abilities for recruiters, which is important for a job with such diverse requirements.

-Example of work experience for disability support worker CV
+Example of work experience for a disability support worker CV

 Duties included: